ntwalibas/blog/_drafts/2023-07-20-variational-quantum-eigensolver.md

 their ground state energies.
 We have calculated those energies before, now we use VQE to find the same.

+* **Ansatz design:**<br>
+For both examples, we rely on arbitrary state preparation circuits.
+This means that starting from fiduciary states $\ket{0}$ and $\ket{00}$, we create circuits that allow us to generate arbitrary single-qubit and two-qubits states.
+The PQC for single-qubit systems is derived in [single-qubit PQC](#single-qubit-PQC-derivation).
+And PQC for two-qubits systems is derived in [two-qubits PQC](#two-qubits-PQC-derivation).

+* **Optimizer selection:**<br>
+We chose the SPSA optimizer because it works out of the box without requiring additional knowledge beyond what we have already learned thus far.
+When we look at gradient descent, we will seee we require the ability to find the gradient of the cost function and we haven't learned how.

 #### Example 1: ground state energy of $H = \dfrac{1}{\sqrt{2}}\left(\sigma^{(x)}+\sigma^{(z)}\right)$
 We already know from [calculating the expectation value of $H$](#example-2-expectation-value-of-h--dfrac1sqrt2leftsigmaxsigmazright) that it has ground state energy $-1$.
 We just couldn't manually construct